All Episodes

 And that's what's so sad and disingenuous about it.

-Um, they're doing the same thing here.
+They're doing the same thing here.

-No, it's uh it's ridiculous.
+No, it's ridiculous.

-Some people say, I'll tell you what the worst part about Bill Cosby is, it's the hypocrisy.
+Some people say, I'll tell you what, the worst part about Bill Cosby is it's the hypocrisy.

-And Norman McDonald's like, I actually think it's the the drugging and the assault, you know, it's not the hypocrisy.
+And Norm McDonald's like, I actually think it's the drugging and the assault.

-And I would say, uh, yeah, the hypocrisy is bad in the media, but what's actually bad is the threat to national security and the fact that the president of the United States, the commander in chief, is this person, and we've been lied to at every stage about it.
+And I would say, yeah, the hypocrisy is bad in the media, but what's actually bad is the threat to national security and the fact that the president of the United States, the commander-in-chief, is this person.

-Uh Joe Biden touted the fact that he had passed the uh an act, the PACT Act that was going to let veterans be reimbursed, be reimbursed um uh from the government because the government lied to them when they were a Camp Lejeune, said the water was fine to drink, it was actually poisonous, and a lot of people that served our country and their family suffered immensely.
+Joe Biden touted the fact that he had passed an act, the PACT Act, that was going to let veterans be reimbursed, be reimbursed from the government because the government lied to them when they were at Camp Lejeune, said the water was fine to drink.

 And Joe Biden has touted this repeatedly as a great victory for veterans.